-All incidents of bullying will be recorded in the 'Behavioural Log book' kept in the Headteacher's office.
-Bullying data will be monitored a key member of staff and be reported to the Full Governing Body at least once a year.
+All incidents of bullying will be recorded by the Headteacher and reported to governors.
 Governors will review the anti-bullying policy every three years to see if the policy is effective (e.g. pupils and staff are aware of the policy, procedures are being followed, bullying incidents have not increased, etc) and change the policy as appropriate.